solliancenet/azure-synapse-build-together-blog/Blog-5/data-science.md

     ![New nyc_taxi table in the default database.](./media/nyc-taxi-spark-table.png "New Spark table with training data")

 ## Task 4: Provision an Azure Machine Learning Workspace

+The AutoML experiment integration in the Synapse Workspace depends on Azure Machine Learning.
+In this task, you will provision an Azure Machine Learning workspace and link it to the Synapse Workspace through a Managed System Identity.

 1. In the Azure portal, select **+ Create a resource**.
 Search for **Machine Learning** and select **Create**.